Reene444/Tone-Polish-AI-agent/README.md

 > "Create a clean CSS layout with two-column grid for input and output sections.
 Make it responsive for mobile devices.
 Use modern styling with proper spacing and hover effects."

 **Result:** Created responsive CSS Grid layout with professional styling.

-### 7. Unit Tests
-**Prompt Used:**
-> "Write JUnit 5 unit tests for RefineService.
-Test cases: empty input, normal input, apologetic input, and meaning preservation.
-Use MockAIClient for testing."

-**Result:** Created comprehensive test suite with 4 test cases covering different scenarios.

-### 8. Configuration Management
-**Prompt Used:**
-> "Create a Spring configuration class to manage AIClient beans.
-Use @ConditionalOnProperty to conditionally create GroqAIClient only when API key is provided.
-Make MockAIClient the @Primary bean."

-**Result:** Created `AIClientConfig` with proper bean management and conditional creation.

 ## Time Log